North Macedonia

 Security Requirements:

-• Apply standard precautions in urban areas
+• Standard precautions in urban areas and crowded locations

 Rebates/Incentives: